DV

 What is the difference between TSLA and TSLL?

-TSLA (Tesla, Inc.) tracks — with an income strategy, while TSLL (Direxion Daily TSLA Bull 1.5X Shares) tracks TSLA with a leverage approach.
+TSLA (Tesla, Inc.) is a stock, while TSLL (Direxion Daily TSLA Bull 1.5X Shares) tracks Tesla (TSLA) with a leverage approach.
 They are issued by — and Direxion respectively.

 Can I hold both TSLA and TSLL?